mbellias/form-builder-tutorial/README.md

 NEXT_PUBLIC_CLERK_SIGN_UP_URL=/sign-up
 ```

-## Prisma

-Prisma is an Object Relational Mapping (ORM) tool that enables JSON data to be mapped and stored into SQL or NoSQL databases.
-In this app, prisma is configured to store data into a PostreSQL database on Vercel.
-The database schema can be found in the prisma directory.

 ## Vercel

 Creating a database on Vercel is simple to setup and free.
 Go to https://vercel.com, and create an account.
 Once your account is created go to the storage tab, create a PostgreSQL databse, and select .env.local to get your database environment variables.
 For this project, you won't need all of them.
 These are the ones you'll need to add to your .env file: